Mafalda-SFU/Mafalda-SFU.github.io/README.md

 without needing to modify the logic of your app code at all.

-Alternatively, you can also use [Mediasoup-horizontal](), that will already prepare your application to scale to multiple servers without changes.
+Alternatively, you can also use [Mediasoup-horizontal](), that will already prepare your application to scale to multiple servers without changes, or use a Remote Mediasoup client instance to connect to a [Mediasoup-cluster]() server.

 ### I'm using Mafalda, and want to move out media server to improve performance